 The EU and EFTA countries support our proposals

-The EU has consistently made clear that an EEA-based Brexit, combined with a form of customs union (in order to solve the Irish border issue), is one of three options for the UK-EU future relationship.
-Meanwhile, the governments of Norway and Iceland have also been positive about the UK joining EFTA.
+The EU has consistently made clear that Norway-style relationship, combined with a comprehensive customs arrangement that delivers frictionless trade and no hard border in Ireland, is one of three options for the UK-EU future relationship that they would support.
+The governments of Norway and Iceland have also been positive about the UK joining EFTA.
 There are also several statements by their leading politicians that they are wary of this.
 Not to mention such reservations in this document that undermine its credibility.

-The EU’s chief negotiator Michel Barnier has been clear that there are three models for the UK-EU future relationship: a Canada-style free trade agreement (which will inflict significant harm on our economy because it doesn’t include most services, and which would put our union at risk because it would only be for Great Britain), World Trade Organisation rules (which would be even worse), or our EFTA Common Market model.
+The EU’s chief negotiator Michel Barnier has been clear that there are three models for the UK-EU future relationship: a Canada-style free trade agreement (which would inflict significant harm on our economy because it wouldn’t include most services, and which would put our union at risk because it would exclude Northern Ireland), World Trade Organisation rules (which would impose substantial tariff and non-tariff barriers to trade), or our Common Market 2.0 model.